Wandalen/wTools/module/core/former/plan.md

 *   **Incremental Verification:** Verify after each increment.
 *   **Failure Analysis:** Follow the "Failure Diagnosis Algorithm".
 *   **Minimal Changes:** Prioritize minimal changes.
+*   **Approval Gates:** Obtain user approval before and after each increment.

 ## Notes & Insights
 *   This plan focuses specifically on unnamed (tuple) variants.
-*   The "Test Matrix for Unnamed (Tuple) Variants" will be embedded in `module/core/former/tests/inc/mod.rs`.
+*   The "Test Matrix for Unnamed (Tuple) Variants" will be embedded in `module/core/former/tests/inc/former_enum_tests/mod.rs`.
 *   The "Expected Enum Former Behavior Rules" are focused on tuple variants for this plan.
 *   Existing test files will be leveraged.
 New files (`tuple_zero_*`, `tuple_single_former_*`, etc.) might be created if existing files are not granular enough for clear matrix coverage.
 This will be decided during detailed planning for each increment.